celiason/architecture/README.md

 ![](reports/figures/learn_results.png)

+## Feature engineering
+- I borrowed from the field of Ecology to define architectural diversity as the 'alpha' diversity, that is, the number of distinct home types in a given radius
+- Other features (home value, year built) were taken from the Redfin scraped data.
+- Latitude and longitude may also predict home values and architectural styles.
+- Density of homes (exclusion principal? is architectural diversity a result of builders building different home styles or random?)

+## Visualizing architectural variation

 ### Home types across space
 Using this model, I can then predict the types of homes in a given area.
 Here is a preliminary result showing the types of homes.
 Different types of homes are shown as different circle colors.
 You'll notice that there is an obvious break in the middle of the map that corresponds to a major highway running through the area.
 Other gaps probably correspond to parks or recreational areas.